ZenanXing/BioCurve-Analyzer/helpfiles/Monotonic_TE.md

 #### - Log-normal models

-The two log-normal models are introduced by Bruce and Versteeg, and it has been used for a long time for modeling quantal dose-response data.
+The log-normal models are introduced by Bruce and Versteeg, and it has been used for a long time for modeling quantal dose-response data.
 Nowadays, it is modified as the following equation, where `Φ` is the cumulative distribution function of the standard normal distribution.
 The other parameters in the function are biologically meaningful, where `c` is the lower plateau of the curve (also known as the lower limit), `d` is the upper asymptote, and `e` is the estimated time which gives the half of maximum response.
-"LN.2" and "LN.3" provide the log-normal functions with different number of fixed parameters.
-LN.2: c = 0, d = 1
-LN.3: c = 0
+We offer this model with the flexibility to set the upper limit to 100% or designate it as unspecified (NA).

 <p align="center">